 Similar to cellular systems, wireless ATM nodes send requests to the base station for service.
 The specific QoS requirements of an application are included in these request messages.
-The base station then collects these requirements, and allocates the uplink and downlink channels accordingly.
-Thus wireless ATM MAC protocols typically follow a three phase model.
+The base station then collects these requirements and allocates the uplink and downlink channels accordingly.
+Thus wireless ATM MAC protocols typically follow a three-phase model.
 In the first phase, a request message is sent on a random access control channel, usually using a slotted ALOHA protocol.
 The second phase involves the base station scheduling uplink and downlink transmissions according to the QoS requirements of the current traffic mix.
-Preference is given to delay sensitive data, such as voice packets, while datagram services must make due with any remaining capacity.
+Preference is given to delay-sensitive data, such as voice packets, whereas datagram services must make due with any remaining capacity.
 The third phase involves the transmission of packets according to the schedule created in phase two.

-The PRMA/DA [10] and DSA++ [11] protocols are two examples of this three phase MAC design using FDD, while MASCARA [12] and DTDMA [13] use TDD.
-Each of these protocols are respectively illustrated in Fig. 1.6 through Fig. 1.9, and Table 1.1 summarizes their relative characteristics.
+The PRMA/DA [10] and DSA++ [11] protocols are two examples of this three-phase MAC design using FDD, whereas MASCARA [12] and DTDMA [13] use TDD.
+Each of these protocols are respectively illustrated in Figures 6.6 through 6.9 and Table 6.1 summarizes their relative characteristics.